Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 • Social media handles and social media platforms used to stay in touch with people

-2. Document all responses and information obtained from the contacted individual in the Contact Notebook.
+2. Document all responses and information obtained from the contacted individual in the Contact and Collateral Notebooks on CWS/CMS.

-2. For each relative identified for whom there is not contact information, conduct a search to locate that relative, which includes:
+2. For each relative identified for whom there is no contact information, conduct a search to locate that relative, which includes:

 • Internet search including Google and other search engines, websites, and social media